nyctivoe/nyctivoe.github.io/src/content/posts/link-cut-tree.md

 ---

 # What is Link Cut Tree (LCT)
-Link cut tree is a data structure that can dynamically maintain a forest
+Link cut tree is a dynamic tree data structure.
+Like what it sounds, it can dynamically maintain a tree.